Valle Nevado in Santiago, Chile

 Common planning mistakes

-When you want a smooth, slopeside ski week with easy Santiago bookend, modern lodging, and access to the largest connected ski area in South America.
+When you want a smooth slopeside ski week with easy Santiago bookend, modern lodging, and access to the biggest connected ski area in South America.

 (Continue exploring)